The Best Cruelty-Free Shampoo for Every Hair Problem

-We’ve all suffered from product buildup—that heavy feeling on our locks that’s a mixture of natural oils, styling products, and dirt.
-Native’s Daily Clean Shampoo uses coconut and salt to loosen debris and grease from your hair and balance your scalp’s pH.
+We’ve all suffered from product buildup.
+You know, that heavy feeling on our locks that are a mixture of natural oils, styling products, and dirt?
+Well, Native’s Daily Clean Shampoo uses coconut and salt to loosen debris and grease from your hair and balance your scalp’s pH.
 Plus it has a spicy, woodsy scent that channels fall afternoon vibes.

 Color-treated hair includes highlights, lowlights, balayage, all-over color—any kind of treatment to change the actual color of your tresses.

 To make your dye job last longer, you should wash your hair less and avoid sulfates, a detergent that can strip your strands of color and cause dryness.
 The Timeless Organics Repairing Shampoo is a shampoo designed to protect your dyed hair while nourishing it with avocado oil, soothing your scalp with aloe vera, and strengthening your hair with vegan biotin.

 Best cruelty-free shampoo for oily hair